edgio-docs/edgio-docs/src/guides/v7/performance/experiments.md

 ## How Does It Work? {/*how-does-it-work*/}

-If a request satisfies the criteria for one or more experiments, it is assigned the `x-edg-experiments` cookie.
+If a request satisfies the criteria for one or more experiments, it is assigned the `{{ HEADER_PREFIX }}-experiments-info` cookie.
 This cookie identifies each variant of an experiment that has been assigned to the client.
 A variant identifies the set of actions that will be applied to the request.
 This cookie will persist until your experiment configuration changes.

 ## {{ HEADER_PREFIX }}-experiments-info Cookie {/*-experiments-cookie*/}